CompassoSP04/compasso_desafio04/README.md

 ## Description
-Employee and Product Management API
+Employee and Product information management API - created using Node.js and MongoDB

 ## Topics